hanwendong1/VirtualGaming/content/4-Catan.md

 {% include figure.html img="resources.png" alt="Resources costs for buying and building" caption="Resources costs for buying and building" width="75%" %}

+Building rules:

+- Roads: Only 1 road may be built on each path.
-{% capture text %}Important: You can only build a new settlement on an unoccupied intersection if you have a road leading to that intersection and the nearest settlement is at least two intersections away.
+- Settlements: You can only build a new settlement on an unoccupied intersection if you have a road leading to that intersection and the nearest settlement is at least two intersections away.
-{% endcapture %} {% include alert.md text=text color="warning" %}
+- Cities: Cities cannot be built directly.
+You can only upgrade an existing settlement to a city.

 **Development Cards (25)**